RULES

 20. Only one player from each team may sweep behind the tee line at any time.
 No player shall commence to sweep an opponent's stone until it reaches the tee line the further distance from the delivery point.

-23. For district and provincial playoffs one curler 55 – 59 years of age may play any position.
+23. For district and provincial playoffs one curler 55 - 59 years of age may only play lead position.

 24. Each district will give a donation of $100.00 to Provincial Golden Gals Association annually to be sent to Treasurer before Provincial playoffs.